iyee20/112-tp/readme.txt

 + pressing "F" in settings will toggle the game mode (story or freeplay)
 + pressing "H" in the transition screen will bring you back to the main screen
 + pressing "E" in the transition screen will bring you to the ending cutscene

+Usage
+All images and the background music were created by me.
+Please contact me if you would like to reuse them.
+All other audio clips belong to the voice actors and should not be reused by anyone else.